Female franchise owners often find that they can achieve both professional and personal success

 Our female franchisees found that the years they spent at home helped them to develop a range of competencies, which all lend themselves to business ownership.
 With multitasking and organisation skills, female franchisees are often naturally inclined to manage their chosen franchise opportunity more productively and profitably.

-Research has shown that women tend to be more risk averse than men.
-This lends itself well to franchising, which requires the adherence to a set business model and processes.
+Research has shown that women tend to be more risk-averse than men.
+This lends itself well to franchising, which requires adherence to a set business model and processes.

 With the support of an established brand, franchise ownership offers a higher chance of success than an independent start-up.

 Women often find business ownership provides more opportunities for them, compared to being an employee.
 With unequal pay still being a common problem in the workplace, investing in a franchise gives many women a better chance to progress in terms of their career and salary.

 Franchising also allows women to pursue a career in something they have a passion for.
 Working for someone else often means that, even though the employee may be passionate about their career, they’re not truly invested in the concept because the fruits of their hard work often benefit someone else.